ahrjarrett/oauth-boilerplate/README.md

 Make sure your production environment variables are set in the [Heroku Dashboard](https://dashboard.heroku.com/apps/backwoods-oauth/settings)

-Then to deploy you just commit and do:
+Then to deploy just commit and do:

 ```
 $ git push heroku master